Vertical Divider

 |

-Like the reproduction of every other complex living organism, the reproduction of the shared life community of the New Testament church requires the multiplication of life.
-It is achieved by the multiplication of the eternal life (zoe) of God within the created, regenerated life (psuche) of man, thus creating a new man.
-(2 Corinthians 5:17) As such, God and man are united for eternal fellowship and the progressive, cooperative mission of multiplying eternal life (zoe) on earth through shared life (zoe) community.
-The multiplication of small group community produced the rapid growth of the early New Testament church at an exponential rate.
-Thus, it occurred at a progressively increasing rate.
+Like the reproduction of every other complex living organism, the reproduction of the New Testament church occurs by the multiplication of life.
+It is achieved when God multiplies His eternal life (zoe) within the created, regenerated life (psuche) of mankind on earth.
+The result is the creation of a new man capable of sharing life with Him.
+(2 Corinthians 5:17) The organic, spiritual, progressive, cooperative, collaborative mission of multiplying eternal life (zoe) on earth produced the rapid growth of the early New Testament church at an exponential rate.
+Exponential growth is growth that occurs at a progressively increasing rate.
 For example, if a variable of two is multiplied annually by an exponent of two, growth is doubled each year: |

 Vertical Divider